 Trees that Work Adjacent to Power Lines

-Four specific trees are suitable for planting adjacent to power lines because of their height at maturity, overall shape and spread, as well as hardiness in storms.
-They are:
+Several trees are suitable for planting adjacent to power lines because of their height at maturity, overall shape and spread, as well as hardiness in storms.
+They include but are not solely limited to the following:

 - Silver Buttonwood